 Plan Description: Hartley County provides retirement and death benefits for all of its employees, except temporary employees through a nontraditional defined benefit pension plan in the statewide Texas County and District Retirement System (TCDRS).
 The Board of Trustees of TCDRS is responsible for the administration of the statewide agent multiple-employer public employee retirement system consisting of several nontraditional defined benefit pension plans.
 TCDRS in the aggregate issues a comprehensive annual financial report (CAFR) on a calendar year basis.
 The CAFR is available upon written request from the TCDRS Board of Trustees at P.O.
-Box 2034, Austin, Texas 78768-2034.
+Box 2034, Austin, Texas 78768-2034 and is available at www.tcdrs.org.